 If you are interested in making an appointment for an evaluation, please ask your pulmonologist to submit a referral.

 Lung Transplant Surgery

 Your surgeon will make an incision across your chest for a double (bilateral) lung transplant or along the side of your chest for a single transplant.
 You will be supported by a special breathing tube and other equipment as needed.
 For a bilateral transplant, the lungs will be attached one at a time.
 Your diseased lung will be removed, and the main airway to your lung and the blood vessels between your lung and heart will be connected to the donor lung.
-You will be under general anesthesia for the procedure, which will last about six hours for a bilateral transplant.
+You will be under general anesthesia for the procedure, which will last about six to eight hours for a bilateral transplant.
 If you are having a multi-organ transplant or another procedure like a heart bypass at the same time, surgery will take longer.
 Your caregiver will be updated frequently on your progress.

 Learn about the care offered at Duke University Hospital so you can prepare for your surgery.

 Recovery in the Hospital

 After surgery, you will be taken to the Cardiothoracic Intensive Care Unit (CT-ICU).